Stanko/letters-from-sarajevo/en/letter-four.md

     alt: lost weight
   - or
   - image: /public/img/letter-04/fat.png
-    alt: gained weight
+    alt: gained
   - or
   - image: /public/img/letter-04/mustaches.png
-    alt: grew mustaches
+    alt: grown moustache?
     modifier: xl
   - "?"

 sentenceLeft:
-  text: Are you working out?
+  text: Are you exercising?
   image: /public/img/letter-04/lazy.png
+  alt: Kole and Stane lying on the couch.

 sentenceRight:
-  text: Are you listening to your mother?
+  text: Are you listening to your mum?
   image: /public/img/letter-04/mom.png
+  alt: Mum standing behind Kole and Stane with a rolling pin and a boxing glove.

 blockOne:
   image: /public/img/letter-04/truce.png
-  alt: Soldier lying on the cannon clogged with a cork.
-  text: It has been quiet here for the last ten days.
+  text: It's been quiet here for some ten days.
+  alt: A soldier lying on a cannon stuffed with a wine cork.

 blockTwo:
   image: /public/img/letter-04/electricity.png
-  alt: Man who can't stare in to the shining light bulb.
-  text: Last night, after a long, long time, we got electricity back.
+  text: Last night, the electricity was back on after a long, long time.
-  textBottom: We already got used to darkness.
+  textBottom: We had gotten used to the darkness.
+  alt: A lightbulb turned on and a man shying away from it.

 blockThree:
   image: /public/img/letter-04/sick.png
-  alt: Man with a toy and a rattle.
   text: >-
-    Last year was really harsh, some didn't handle it well, they got "a little bit sick".
+    We had a very difficult year here.
+Some couldn't take it.
+    They went a little nutty.
+  alt: A man playing with a toy and a rattle.

 blockFour:
   image: /public/img/letter-04/icarus.png
-  alt: Father daydreaming about having Icarus' wings.
   text: >-
     Lots of love!<br/>
-    I hope I'll see you soon.
+    Hope to see you soon.
+  alt: Dad daydreaming about Icarus' wings.

 ---